AdobeDocs/experience-platform.de-DE/help/data-science-workspace/jupyterlab/query-service.md

 Bevor Sie mit diesem Tutorial beginnen, müssen Sie folgende Voraussetzungen erfüllen:

-- Access to [!DNL Adobe Experience Platform].
+- Zugriff auf [!DNL Adobe Experience Platform].
 If you do not have access to an IMS Organization in [!DNL Experience Platform], please speak to your system administrator before proceeding

 - Ein [!DNL Adobe Analytics] Datensatz